 Students can be tested for COVID-19 anytime between now and returning to campus.
 We recommend allowing at least ten business days to receive your results, but it may take longer to receive results in certain areas.

 If you were previously tested on or after July 7, you do not need to be tested again.
 If you were tested before July 7, you will need to be tested again and upload proof of a negative test result to the secure TU Patient Portal on the Alexander Health Center website.

 The purpose of pre-arrival COVID-19 testing is to identify those individuals who may be asymptomatic but test positive.
 Students who test positive can then isolate at home and not travel to TU until medically cleared for the health and safety of the campus community.

 COVID-19 Campus Operations FAQs for Students

-The TU Campus Bookstore is now open Monday through Friday, 11 a.m. to 3 p.m.
-Social distancing practices are in place to keep customers and workers safe.
+The TU Campus Bookstore is open Monday through Friday, 9 a.m. to 5 p.m. and Saturday 11 a.m. to 3 p.m.
+Physical distancing practices are in place to keep customers and workers safe.
 The bookstore is also fulfilling online orders through TheTulsaShop.com.
-Ground shipping is free on domestic orders over $65, restrictions apply.
-The book rental check-in date has been moved to May 26.
+Ground shipping is free on domestic orders over $65 (restrictions apply).
 If you have questions or concerns, please email email@example.com.

-McFarlin Library will continue to support virtual teaching, learning and research with a variety of services and resources.
+McFarlin Library will continue to support teaching, learning and research with a variety of services and resources.
 Virtual services include remote research help, instructional services, online resources and interlibrary loan.
-TU faculty and staff can log in to My Library Account to view and renew library materials they have checked out through the library.
-There will also be limited book/material pick-ups.
-Contact April Schweikhard at firstname.lastname@example.org if you have questions.
+TU faculty and staff can log in to My Library Account to view and renew library materials they have checked out.

 COVID-19 Housing and Dining FAQs for Students